dtuckersuh/2021-fall-cs160-team-wanda/README.md

 2. Build container image using ```docker build -t tutor4points .```
 3. Start container using updated code using ```docker run -p 8000:8000 tutor4points```

+## Team Practices
+* Every feature is a separate branch and is named in the format feature-featurename
+* If more than one person is working on a feature, that particular feature branch can be branched into even smaller branches
+* There must be at least 2 code reviews before code is merged into the main branch
+* During code reviews, check for code styling as well as check for any bugs.
+Approve if the the bugs are minor, request changes if there are major bugs or the feature implemented does not align with project vision and requires rework